Nothopericoniella Videira & Crous, in Videira et al., Stud. Mycol. 87: 364 (2017).

 Phytopathogenic.
-Mycelium mainly superficial, composed of brown and verrucose hyphae, internal mycelium sparsely developed, intracellular, composed of hyaline to brown hyphae, finely verruculose, septate, branched.
+Sexual morph: Unknown.
+Asexual morph: Mycelium mainly superficial, composed of brown and verrucose hyphae, internal mycelium sparsely developed, intracellular, composed of hyaline to brown hyphae, finely verruculose, septate, branched.
 Conidiophores solitary, arising from superficial hyphae, erect, straight, septate, brown olivaceous, paler at the apex, smooth to verruculose, composed of a main axis with a dichotomously branched apical head, branches terminal, partly lateral, proliferating percurrently and sympodially.
 Conidiogenous cells integrated, terminal and pleurogenous, polyblastic, sympodial, geniculate or sub-denticulate, conidiogenous loci slightly thickened and darkened, truncate, without marginal rim or papillae.
-Conidia solitary, rarelyin short chains, ellipsoid-ovoid, sub cylindrical, verruculose, pale olivaceous, apex rounded, base obconically truncate, hila slightly thickened and darkened (Adapted from Videira et al. 2017).
+Conidia solitary, rarely in short chains, ellipsoid-ovoid, subcylindrical, verruculose, pale olivaceous, apex rounded, base obconically truncate, hila slightly thickened and darkened (adapted from Videira et al. 2017).

 Type species: Nothopericoniella perseae-macranthae (Hosag. & U. Braun) Videira & Crous